haiiliin/abqcy/docs/getting-started.md

 variable `ABAQUS_BAT_PATH` and set it to the path of the `abaqus.bat` file.

 `abqcy` uses [Cython](https://cython.org/) to compile your Cython code into a `C` file.
-In order to compile the `C` file into an object (`.obj`) file that can be used by Abaqus, the `abaqus make` command is used (it uses the `cl` compiler from Visual Studio).
+In order to compile the `C` file into an object file (`.obj`) that can be used by Abaqus, the `abaqus make` command is used (it uses the `cl` compiler from Visual Studio).
 Since the compiled `C` file requires the Python headers and libraries, you need to make sure that the `cl` compiler can find them.
-This can be done by setting the `INCLUDE` and `LIB` environment variables to the Python include and library directories respectively.
+This can be done by setting the `INCLUDE` and `LIB` environment variables.
 If you do not want to set global environment variables, you can also create a `.env` file in the directory where you run the `abqcy` command.

 The following is the information of the `INCLUDE`environment variable on my computer, you need to separate